mraad/MRToolbox/README.md

 MRToolbox
 =========

-Export feature classes from ArcMap to Hadoop, run MapReduce jobs and import result back as features classes.
+Export feature classes from ArcMap to Hadoop, run MapReduce jobs and import result back into ArcMap as features classes.

 A use case will be something like the following, a [GeoEventProcessor](http://www.esri.com/esri-news/arcnews/spring13articles/arcgis-enables-real-time-gis) is streaming data points into HDFS or into [S3](http://aws.amazon.com/s3/).
 A Geo-Data Scientist that is using ArcMap has a set of polygons that needs data aggregation from that streaming data.